GREEN CERT & YOUNG TRAINED FARMER STATUS

-A common query we receive in equuip is in relation to the ‘Young Trained Farmer’ status or the ‘Green Cert’ qualification as it is often referred to.
-Below are some of the most frequently asked questions with responses:
+A common query we receive is in relation to ‘Young Trained Farmer’ status or the ‘Green Cert’ qualification as it is often referred to.
+Below are some of the frequently asked questions and the relevant responses:

 The term ‘land based courses’ covers a range of courses in agriculture, horticulture, forestry, or equine studies.
-Teagasc also run a level 5 part time Green Cert Programme and a Distance Education Green Cert for non agri award holders.
+Teagasc also run a Level Five part-time Green Cert Programme and a Distance Education Green Cert for non-agri award holders.

 Remember to always check revenue.ie for the latest updates, amendments, or deletions to the stamp duty manual, the list of eligible courses, and the incentives available to young trained farmers.

-One of the main reasons to engage in a training course is to improve their skills, competence, and employability.
-It also ensures eligibility for Department of Agriculture, Fisheries, and the Marine schemes and it allows for a relief from stamp duty on either the transfer, or purchase, of land where all of the following criteria are satisfied:
+One of the main reasons to engage in an approved training course is to improve skills, competence, and employability.
+It also ensures eligibility for Department of Agriculture, Fisheries, and the Marine schemes and allows for a relief from stamp duty on either the transfer or purchase of land where all of the following criteria are satisfied:

 a) The recipient is under 35